tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

    |Replace JDK root certificates with default operating system certificates|      |

-6. This lab will simulate the setting up of 2 different installation actions.
+6. This lab will simulate the setting up of 2 different installation actions as follows:
    * Minimum key length for RSA > 2048 bits (e.g. for signed jars)
    * Disable TLS 1.0 and TLS 1.1

    The post java installation actions can be configured differently based on different requirements.

-7. Select the  **Change minimum key length for RSA**.
+7. Select the  **Change minimum key length for RSA** option from the dropdown list.
 Another combo box will appear to its right.
 This contains the new minimum key length (in bits) that will be set for RSA signed jars.

    ![image of LCM minimimum-rsa-key-length](images/lcm-minimum-rsa-key-length.png)